beckenrode/mysql-workbench-export-laravel-5-migrations/README.md

 This plugin requires MySQL Workbench to work properly.

-And of course this plugin is open source with a [public repository][dill] on GitHub.
+And of course this plugin is open source with a [public repository][https://github.com/beckenrode/mysql-workbench-export-laravel-5-migrations] on GitHub.

 ### Installation